kitconcept/volto-timeline-block/docs/docs/index.md

   html_meta:
-    "description": "A new timeline block for Volto" "property=og:description": "A new timeline block for Volto" "property=og:title": "volto-timeline-block"
+    "description": "A new timeline block for Volto" "property=og:description": "A new timeline block for Volto" "property=og:title": "@kitconcept/volto-timeline-block"
-    "keywords": "volto-timeline-block, documentation, A new timeline block for Volto"
+    "keywords": "@kitconcept/volto-timeline-block, documentation, A new timeline block for Volto"
 ---

-# volto-timeline-block
+# @kitconcept/volto-timeline-block

-Welcome to the documentation for volto-timeline-block!
+Welcome to the documentation for @kitconcept/volto-timeline-block!
 A new timeline block for Volto

 This scaffold provides a ready-to-use environment for creating comprehensive documentation for {term}`Plone` projects, based on {term}`Plone Sphinx Theme`.